ARAIDevHub/arai_ai_agents/README.md

 ---

 > **Happy coding!** 🎉
 > We hope this framework accelerates your AI-driven projects.
-If you have questions, feel free to [open an issue](https://github.com/aria-ai/aria_ai_agents/issues) or start a discussion.
+If you have questions, feel free to [open an issue](https://github.com/arai-ai/arai_ai_agents/issues) or start a discussion.

-*Made with ❤️ by the ARIA AI Agents Devs.*
+*Made with ❤️ by the ARAI AI Agents Devs.*